Juglipaff/juglipaff/README.md

 🎵 I love producing music, creating games, and programming microcontrollers <br/>

 💻 Notable projects I worked on:
-  - 🚀 UNO.farm - a Yield Farming Aggregator Protocol
+  - 🚀 UNO.farm - Yield Farming Aggregator Protocol
-  - 📝 dWill.app - a Decentralized non-Custodial Inheritance Protocol
+  - 📝 dWill.app - Decentralized non-Custodial Inheritance Protocol
-  - 🌎 BDNS.app - an ENS Fork
+  - 🌎 BDNS.app - ENS Fork
-  - 🎟️ eesee - an NFT Marketplace With Raffling System
+  - 🎟️ eesee - NFT Marketplace With Raffling System

 I'm always looking for new opportunities to learn and grow as a developer.
 If you're interested in collaborating on a project or just want to say hi, feel free to reach out to me!